doctorfree/nvim-lazyman/README.md

 #### Mason

 The first time `nvim` is executed Mason will install several packages required by the new Neovim configuration.
 Please be patient.
+If you exit Neovim prior to completion of the Mason installs, it will resume the next session.

 #### Health check